-Harriet Didriksen New Bedford Ship Supply Co., Inc. Considered the matriarch of New Bedford's working waterfront, Harriet Didriksen (1943-2019) advocated for fishermen, their families and the fishing industry.
+Harriet Didriksen New Bedford Ship Supply Co., Inc.

+Considered the matriarch of New Bedford's working waterfront, Harriet Didriksen (1943-2019) advocated for fishermen, their families and the fishing industry.
 A boat owner as well as owner/operator of New Bedford Ship Supply, Harriet was armed with a lifetime of fishing knowledge in her fight for reasonable regulation.
 Backed by research, Harriet worked with politicians in convincing regulators to open closed fishing areas.
-"I'm a back-burner person.
-I like to do, but I don't like to talk about it."
-Valentina Almeida
+"I'm not going down in history, I'm going up." - Rosalind Poll Brooker